What is sepsis?

 - decreased amount of oxygen

 that affect the amount of water in your body as well as the acidity of your

-Depending on your symptoms and the results of a blood test, other tests may be ordered, including:
+Depending on your symptoms and the results of your blood test, your doctor may order

-- urine test (to see if bacteria are present)
+- a urine test (to check for bacteria in your

-- wound secretion test (if you have an open wound that looks infected)
+- a wound secretion test (to check an open wound

 - X-rays to view the lungs

 - computed tomography (CT) scans to view possible